” using the axioms of sets, natural numbers, and addition. However, even without bringing up these axioms, we are convinced that “

 , so

-is a common multiple of
+is one of the common multiples of

 and